Egg Firm

 Egg Firm, Inc. (株式会社EGG FIRM, Eggu Fāmu) is a Japanese company with its business focused on production, planning and management for anime.
+It is a wholly owned subsidiary of Aniplex.

 History

-The company was founded in March 2015 by ex-Genco producer Nobuhiro Osawa with the objective of being a production and planning company for anime.
+The company was founded by ex-Genco producer Nobuhiro Osawa on March 10, 2015, with the objective of being a production and planning company for anime.

 In July 2016, the company announced that it was collaborating with light novel author Reki Kawahara, anime scriptwriter Ichiro Okouchi, and anime director Akiyuki Shinbo to expand the company business for planning, production and animating anime projects.
 It also joined forces with Straight Edge of Kazuma Miki, Kadokawa's former Dengeki Bunko Editor-in-Chief.
 Due to the collaboration, Kawahara, Okouchi, and Shinbo all became shareholders of Egg Firm.

+In February 2026, Aniplex acquired Egg Firm as a wholly owned subsidiary.